 Overall, almost all dependence measures find at least one of the two relevant features $x$, $y$, both, or at least similar distributions, such as the normal distribution.
-However, scores and subset sizes of relevant features decrease with larger sample sizes for MAC and UDS, and CMI identifies exact dependencies even between distributions where none dependency exists, e.g., between a Laplacian and bivariate normal distribution.
+However, scores and subset sizes of relevant features decrease with larger sample sizes for MAC and UDS, while CMI identifies exact dependencies even between distributions where none dependence exists, e.g., between a Laplacian and bivariate normal distribution.
 In contrast, MCDE robustly finds one of the relevant features $x$ or $y$, but never finds two of them being jointly relevant.
-TCMI also finds relevant features, but scores and relevance are more determined by sample size as it is being reflected in the score.
-Hence, with sample sizes greater than 200, TCMI is the only dependence measure that correctly identifies the optimal feature subset to be $\{x,y\}$.
+TCMI also finds one or both of the two relevant features, but scores and relevance are more determined by sample size.
+With sample sizes greater than 200, TCMI is the only dependence measure that correctly identifies the optimal feature subset to be $\{x,y\}$.
 Still, TCMI scores are lower than of the other dependence measures, even though the score increases for larger sample sizes.

-\paragraph{Statistical power analysis} To assess the robustness of dependence measures, we performed statistical power analysis of CMI, MAC, UDS, MCDE, and TCMI and added Gaussian noise with increasing standard deviation $\sigma$ \cite{NguyenMuellerEtAl:2014a,NguyenMandrosEtAl:2016,FoucheBoehm:2019}.
+\paragraph{Statistical power analysis} To assess the robustness of dependence measures, we performed a statistical power analysis for CMI, MAC, UDS, MCDE, and TCMI and added Gaussian noise with increasing standard deviation $\sigma$ \citep{NguyenMuellerEtAl:2014a,NguyenMandrosEtAl:2016,FoucheBoehm:2019,FoucheMazankiewiczEtAl:2021}.
 We considered $5+1$ noise levels, distributed linearly from $0$ to $1$, inclusive.
-We computed the score of the bivariate normal distribution for each dependency $\Lambda=$\{CMI, MAC, UDS, MCDE, TCMI\}, i.e., $\langle \Lambda(Y; X) \rangle_\sigma$, with $n = 500$ data samples and feature subset $\{x,y\}$ and compared it with the score of independently drawn random data samples, $\langle \Lambda(Y; I) \rangle_0$, of the same size ($n = 500$) and dimension ($d = 1+2$).
-The power of a dependence measure $\Lambda$, was then evaluated as the probability $P$ of a dependence score to be larger than the $\gamma$-th percentile of the score with respect to the independence,
+We computed the score of the bivariate normal distribution for each dependence $\Lambda=$\{CMI, MAC, UDS, MCDE, TCMI\}, i.e., $\langle \Lambda(Y; X) \rangle_\sigma$, with $n = 500$ data samples and subset $\{x,y\}$ and compared it with the score of independently drawn random data samples, $\langle \Lambda(Y; I) \rangle_0$, of the same size ($n = 500$) and dimension ($d = 1+2$).
+The power of a dependence measure $\Lambda$, was then evaluated as the probability $P$ of a dependence score to be larger than the $\gamma$-th percentile of the score with respect to independence $I$,